SleekDB/docs/2.0/configurations.md

 This specifies the default cache time to live store wide.

-If set to null the cache files made with that store instance will have no lifetime and will be regenerated on every insert/update/delete.
+If set to null the cache files made with that store instance will have no lifetime and will be regenerated on every insert/update/delete operations.

-0 means infinite.
+> `0` means infinite.

 Note that you can specify the cache lifetime on a query by query base by using the useCache method of the QueryBuilder and passing a lifetime.

-`QueryBuilder->useCache($lifetime)`
+- `QueryBuilder->useCache($lifetime)`

+> Note: You will find more details on caching at <a class="gotoblock" href="/#/cache-management">Cache Management</a>

 ### timeOut